Airmyn: Buildings

 The village has its own primary school, Airmyn Park Primary School, which holds just over 100 pupils.
 The present building was opened in 1991, and has four classrooms, together with a hall, communal areas and offices.
 It was designed for 105 children.
 Before moving to the new building, the school was located on High Street, in a building which was erected in 1834 by George Percy, the Earl of Beverley.
 It was intended to be a Sunday School, but was being used as a day-school by 1840, and was able to accommodate 120 pupils.
-Near the old school is a clock tower, designed by Henry Francis Lockwood of Bradford and built in 1865, which was paid for by the village population, to honour the memory of the second Earl, who funded the building of the school.
+Near the old school is Airmyn Clock Tower, designed by Henry Francis Lockwood of Bradford and built in 1865, which was paid for by the village population, to honour the memory of the second Earl, who funded the building of the school.